swissup/swissup.github.io/m1/easytabs/use-cases.md

 });
 ```

-### Using public events to call javascript on tab activate or deativate
+### Using public events to call javascript on tab activate or deactivate

-There are four public events are available to listen:
+There are four public events available to listen:

   * easytabs:beforeActivate
   * easytabs:afterActivate